arjunssat/Lung_cancer_prediction/README.md

 # Lung_cancer_prediction
-Analyses the lung cancer among the various parameter's of the patient.
+Analyses the presence of lung cancer among the patient by evaluating various parameter's.